 4. Discussion

 We propose a temperature-driven mechanistic model to determine the end of the seasonal resting period of species.
-We investigate the effects of temperature on species phenology, and its consequences on consumer-resource synchrony, across latitude and under future climate scenarios.
+We investigate the effects of temperature on species phenology, and its consequences on consumer-resource synchrony (mismatch), across latitude and under future climate scenarios.

 4.1 Expected impacts of climate change on phenological mismatch between consumer and resource

 A growing body of literature shows phenological shifts of species due to climate change with different species shifting at different rates (Visser and Both 2005; Donnelly et al. 2011; Kharouba et al. 2018).
-By linking development with temperature, our modelling approach predicts the expected phenological shift under various future climate scenarios for a species whose resting period is determined by temperature.
-More specifically, the change in phenology is determined by the interaction of the new temperature pattern and the slope of the rate accumulation function (R’); see Eq.
+By linking development with temperature, our modelling approach predicts the expected phenological shift under various future climate scenarios for species whose resting periods are determined by temperature.
+The change in phenology is determined by the interaction of the new temperature pattern and the slope of the rate accumulation function (R’); see Eq.
 8 and Supplementary Material.
 Consecutive spells will have additive effects: several warm spells will advance phenology several times, while a cold spell may cancel effects of a warm spell.

-For a consumer to efficiently exploit a resource, some form of temporal synchrony is often required.
-Observations of consumer-resource systems show that, as an effect of climate change, their degree of synchrony can increase or decrease, but the mechanisms behind this difference are unclear (Kharouba et al. 2018).
+Consumers often require some form of temporal synchrony to efficiently exploit a resource. .
+As an effect of climate change, the degree of synchrony in consumer-resource systems can increase or decrease, but the mechanisms behind this difference are unclear (Kharouba et al. 2018).
 We focused on the duration of the seasonal resting period, which constitutes a significant stage in many species’ life cycle.
 As different species react differently to temperature changes, we applied our model to each species separately to predict whether their degree of synchrony will increase or decrease as temperature patterns change.
+The accumulation functions in our model can be estimated from observational data (see Section 3) or obtained from mechanistic models for the physiological processes within an individual (Schoolfield et al ????, OTHERS?).
+Our model predictions apply very generally and independently of subsequent species interactions.

-A phenological shift of the consumer and its resource may affect their population dynamics and subsequently the larger food web in which they are embedded.
+The population- and community-level consequences of changes in mismatch depend on the specific consumer-resource system or food web.
 For example, an increase of the phenological mismatch may limit the consumer’s food intake, which affects its biomass, its life cycle, and potentially even its ability to persist in the considered geographic zone (Simmonds et al. 2020).
 If a subsidiary resource is available, the consumer may switch resources (Stålhandske et al. 2016).
 A decrease of the phenological mismatch may lead to a stronger depletion of the resource.
 Both of these outcomes may cause ripple effects through the food web.
 Thus, a shift in relative phenology between the consumer and its resource can affect species demography in many ways (Miller-Rushing et al. 2010), as well as their geographic distribution.
-Our work, which is based on heat accumulation, improves our ability to predict the direction and the magnitude of the change in phenological synchrony, a research challenge identified by earlier studies (Kharouba et al. 2018).
+Our work improves our ability to predict the direction and the magnitude of the change in phenological synchrony, a research challenge identified by earlier studies (Kharouba et al. 2018).

 4.2 The spruce budworm - balsam fir system and its general implications